robeeds/robeeds/README.md

 ## About Me

 - 🎓 Studying Management Information Systems at CSULB
-- 💼 Aspiring Full-Stack Web Developer
+- 💼 Aspiring Security Operations Center (SOC) Analyst
 - 🌐 Passionate about leveraging technology to streamline business processes and enhance user experiences
-- 💻 Proficient in HTML, CSS, JavaScript, and frameworks like React.js, TailwindCSS, and more
+- 💻 Proficient in Python, JavaScript, and frameworks like React.js, TailwindCSS, and more
 - 📊 Interested in data analysis and cybersecurity

 ## Tech Stack